PatJ-CQU/e-portfolio-4-Censorship-and-Government/README.md

 https://www.parliament.nsw.gov.au/parliamentary-business/research-and-library/research-publications-data/censorship-in-australia-regulating-the-internet

 ### Summary
 This article is by a parliamentarian researcher and covers the key points that make up how the Australian government's censorship and restriction of content.
 "This paper presents a background to the main issue arising from the Bill, namely the regulation of Internet content, by placing it in the broader context of censorship law administration in Australia."
-(Source 1).
+(Griffith 2002).
 This article relates to society as this is the previous decisions made on the classification and censoring of content on the internet.
 This article is a large paper with heaps of content.

 ### Justification
 I chose this article as it provides background and insight to the topic of censorship in Australia.
 It is an older article but I like it for the reason that it provides context to before the internet grew into the behemoth that it is today.
 I chose this as it goes into the key decisions and milestones that were made before the 1996 censorship law.